engagetech/frontend-coding-challenge/README.md

 How you structure and name classes in your style sheets matters.
 Is there any methodology, is it scaleable?
 Can it be re-used for other design patterns?
 Or are you just hacking things together until they look right?

 That things work as the requirements describe.
-It's okay to ask questions if you don't understand something, but going off and doing the wrong thing is not going to fill us with confidence.
+It's okay to ask questions if you don't understand something, we collaborate regularly with other engineers, designers and product managers and always encourage discussions.

 If we like the end result, we will want you to talk us through your code and any decisions you made.